 Welcome to Croatia, the land of small, but top olive oil producers

 Did you know that there are 21,630 olive farms and 154 mills in Croatia?

-The majority of Croatian olive producers are small family-run olive farms, growing and producing extra virgin olive oil in limited quantities.
+Most Croatian olive producers are small family-run olive farms, growing and producing extra virgin olive oil in limited quantities.
 These small olive producers cannot compete on markets in terms of volume, but these extra virgin olive oils are outstanding for olive quality.

 We aren't the only ones who think that Croatian extra virgin olive oils are exceptional.
 Regularly you will find Croatian olive oils awarded with medals in many prestigious international competitions such as the New York International Olive Oil Competition, Flos Olei, Japan Olive, the London International Olive Oil Competition, AVPA Paris Gourmet Awards etc.